ssoulier/forceteki/README.md

 # runs tsc and executes tests
 npm test

+# this currently has a bug, do not use
-npm run test-parallel   # runs tests in parallel for higher speed
+#npm run test-parallel   # runs tests in parallel for higher speed
 ```

 ### Linting